Coexistence of phases and the observability of random graphs: Abstract

 \section{Abstract}

 In a recent Letter, Yang \textit{et al.} [Phys.
 Rev. Lett. \textbf{109}, 258701 (2012)] introduced the concept of \textit{observability transitions}: the percolation-like emergence of a macroscopic \textit{observable} component in graphs in which the state of a fraction of the nodes, and of their first neighbors, is monitored.
-We formalize their approach into the concept of depth-$L$ percolation---where the state of nodes up to a distance $L$ of monitored nodes is known---and demonstrate a non-trivial coexistence of an observable and of a non-observable extensive component.
+We show how their concept of depth-$L$ percolation---where the state of nodes up to a distance $L$ of monitored nodes is known---can be mapped unto multitype random graphs, and use this mapping to exactly solve the observability problem for arbitrary $L$.
+We then demonstrate a non-trivial coexistence of an observable and of a non-observable extensive component.
 This coexistence suggests that monitoring a macroscopic portion of a graph does not prevent a macroscopic event to occur unbeknown to the observer.
 We also show that real complex systems behave quite differently with regard to observability depending on whether they are geographically-constrained or not.